-- 1. In special cases, the Board of Examiners may allow a student to take an examination in a different form or time than stipulated in the study guide.
+- In special cases, the Board of Examiners may allow a student to take an examination in a different form or at a different time than stipulated in the study guide.
 The request for this must be substantiated by the student and/or lecturer. - 2.
-A student's registration will be confirmed on behalf of the Board of Examiners during written or oral examinations.
+A student's registration will be confirmed on behalf of the Board of Examiners during written or oral examinations. - 3.
+In the event of unforeseen circumstances, the examination may be taken or retaken in a different way or at a different time and the way in which the result of the examination is indicated may be changed.
+The Board of Examiners will decide on this matter in consultation with the examiner.